 T: 020 3716 0283 on Monday, Wednesday and Friday from 2-4pm.

-Our women’s legal advisor (Alice Webb) is able to offer free, bespoke training around the UK on the asylum support system.
+Our women’s legal advisor is able to offer free, bespoke training around the UK on the asylum support system.
 She has a particular remit to offer free training to women’s organisations (particularly domestic violence services) and to other services which predominantly support women.
 This includes health professionals such as midwives and health visitors.
-Please click here to contact Alice.
-Or you can telephone her on: 020 3716 0284

-For more information about how the asylum support system impacts on women, have a look at our powerful video about one of our clients:
+For more information about how the asylum support system impacts on women, have a look at our powerful video (see below) about one of our clients:

 We are incredibly grateful to Comic Relief for their funding and support of our Women's project.